 The Qi (pronounced chee) standard was developed in 2010 by the Wireless Power Consortium in which over 220 companies (including Philips, Sanyo, Panasonic, Nokia, Samsung, Sony Ericsson, LG, HTC and Motorola) participate.
 Qi is the sign of interoperability between power transmitters and power receivers.
 A vastly growing number of devices such as smartphones, cameras, speakers and wearables have Qi technology incorporated as a standard.
 All Qi receivers will work with all Qi transmitters, this means that all these devices can be charged with ZENS wireless chargers.

 Qi is derived from Asian philosophy.
 It means ‘vital energy’, an intangible flow of power.
 When this logo is on your portable device, it can be charged with any ZENS Wireless Charger.

 The free positioning feature of the ZENS chargers allow for ultimate user comfort.
 Thanks to no less than seven induction coils in the wireless charging pad, the device doesn’t have to be locked into an exact position.
 The user is ensured that when he or she places the phone on the pad, its battery will be charged successfully.

 How does wireless charging work with Qi integrated?

 - Firstly, check to see if your smartphone supports the Qi technology.

-- To charge your smartphone you need a wireless charger.
-Position your charging it in a convenient location – for instance on your desk.
+- To charge your smartphone, you need a wireless charger.
+Position it in a convenient location – for instance on your desk.